lopes/logbook/content/2022-friction-redteam-ir.md

 In this vanity war, the RT members always have a good advantage, because they choose the time (usually the best for them) no matter if they were blocked 99 times.
 If they succeed only once, that's enough for applause.

 All security teams are important and only management with a security background can understand that and put them to work together in favor of true cybersecurity.
-For Sun Tzu aficionados, remember: [the *Art of War* is actually a manual on how to avoid it](https://lithub.com/the-art-of-war-is-actually-a-manual-on-how-to-avoid-it/).
+For Sun Tzu aficionados, remember: [The *Art of War* is actually a manual on how to avoid it](https://lithub.com/the-art-of-war-is-actually-a-manual-on-how-to-avoid-it/).

 Peace.